devumarkayani/AI-models-/README.md

-# This is the first test
+# This is the AI model for the  question answer of the tables.